 - Study permits will only be issued to applicants studying at a Designated Learning Institution (DLI).
 York University is a designated learning institution: York University's Designated Learning Institute (DLI) Number is O19361109242 (O stands for Ontario).

-International students should maintain their study permits valid throughout the entire study in Canada.
-If the length of your study permit is going to expire before you complete your studies, you should extend your study permit at least 30 days prior to the expiry.
-Study permit can be extended online or by paper application.
+International students should maintain their study permits valid throughout the entire length of their studies in Canada.
+If the length of your study permit is going to expire before you complete your studies, you should extend your study permit at least 3 months prior to the expiry.
+Most study permits extensions are done online.
 Please click here for more information.

 Steps for Online Study Permit Extension

-- Complete the questionnaire based on your current situation, and choose the "Study Permit" option after.
+- Complete the questionnaire based on your current situation, and choose the "Study Permit" option when prompted.

 - Fill out the Application Form IMM5709, scan and upload all other required documents.